launchdarkly/api-client-python/docs/AccountMembersApi.md

     # Create an instance of the API class
     api_instance = account_members_api.AccountMembersApi(api_client)
     limit = 1 # int | The number of members to return in the response.
 Defaults to 20. (optional) offset = 1 # int | Where to start in the list.
 This is for use with pagination.
-For example, an offset of 10 would skip the first ten items and then return the next `limit` items. (optional) filter = "filter_example" # str | A comma-separated list of filters.
+For example, an offset of 10 skips the first ten items and then returns the next items in the list, up to the query `limit`. (optional) filter = "filter_example" # str | A comma-separated list of filters.
 Each filter is of the form `field:value`.
 Supported fields are explained above. (optional) sort = "sort_example" # str | A comma-separated list of fields to sort by.
 Fields prefixed by a dash ( - ) sort in descending order. (optional)